 Like the westside of Mohawk Harbor, the eastside (between Harborside Drive and Erie Boulevard), sits on the banks of the Mohawk River, has a bike-pedestrian path running through it, and features ALCO Heritage signage sponsored by Schenectady County.
 Both ends of Mohawk Harbor sit within the City of Schenectady, with site plans reviewed by its Planning Commission.
 And, both ends were proudly godfathered/mid-wived by Ray Gillen of Metroplex.
 Why such a visually-different result?

 . .
-Mohawk Harbor riverbank bollards: [above] at Rivers Casino; [below] at Waterfront Condominiums . .
+Mohawk Harbor riverbank bollards protecting utility boxes: [above] at Rivers Casino; [below] at Waterfront Condominiums . .